Arizona Cardinals vs. Jacksonville Jaguars NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Arizona and its opponent combined to score over 52 points, the current matchup's over/under, in six of 16 games last season.
+- Arizona played six games with over 51.5 points scored, its current matchup's total, last year.

-- Last year, seven of Jacksonville's 16 games had a combined total of more than 52 points scored.
+- Last year, seven of Jacksonville's 16 matchups went over 51.5 total points scored.

-- The Cardinals and the Jaguars combined to average 7.3 less points per game a season ago than the over/under of 52 set for this game.
+- The Cardinals and the Jaguars combined to average 6.8 less points per game a season ago than the total of 51.5 set for this game.

-- Opponents of these teams averaged a combined 53.7 points per game last season, 1.7 more than the over/under for this game.
+- Opponents of the two teams averaged a combined 2.2 more points per game last season (53.7) than this matchup's over/under of 51.5 points.

-- The average total the Cardinals had set in games last year was 1.4 fewer points than this outing's point total.
+- The average over/under the Cardinals had set in matchups last year was 0.9 fewer points than this outing's point total.

-- The average point total for the Jaguars in 2020 was 3.0 points lower than this game's over/under.
+- The average point total for the Jaguars in 2020 was 2.5 points less than this game's over/under.

 Cardinals stats and trends

-- Arizona won seven games against the spread last season, while failing to cover nine times.

-- The Cardinals were favored by 7 points or more two times last season, and covered the spread in both.

-- A total of five of Arizona's games last season hit the over.
+- Last season, five of Arizona's games went over the point total.

-- Arizona was 3-2 against the spread and 4-1 overall last season when the team notched over 30.8 points.
+- When Arizona scored more than 30.8 points last year, it was 3-2 against the spread and 4-1 overall.

-- Arizona was 5-2 against the spread and 6-1 overall when the team churned out over 417.7 yards last season.
+- In games that Arizona totaled more than 417.7 yards last season, the team was 5-2 against the spread and 6-1 overall.

 - The Cardinals turned the ball over four more times (21 total) than the Jaguars forced a turnover (17) last year.